 The CARES Act and Provisions Impacting Charitable Giving

-The CARES ACT (Coronavirus Aid, Relief, and Economic Security Act) was signed into law on March 27, 2020.
-The act seeks to alleviate economic hardship that has resulted from the coronavirus pandemic.
+The CARES ACT (Coronavirus Aid, Relief, and Economic Security Act) was signed into law on March 27, 2020, followed by another stimulus package on December 20, 2020 which extended many of the charitable giving tax incentives.
+These acts seek to alleviate economic hardship that has resulted from the coronavirus pandemic.
 Some key provisions that might help in your charitable giving are:

-Higher Deduction Limits: For the year 2020, individuals can deduct cash contributions made to qualified charitable organizations of up to 100% of their adjusted gross income (AGI).
-In 2021, the limit for deducting cash contributions will return to 60% of the taxpayer's AGI.
+Higher Deduction Limits: Extended for the year 2021, this provision allows individuals to deduct cash contributions made to qualified charitable organizations of up to 100% of their adjusted gross income (AGI).
+The limit was 60% prior to the CARES Act.

 Contact us to talk more specifically about options and benefits.